DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 -------

 Some options can have a list of choices, so the user doesn't have to manually fill the value.
 The most elegant way of defining the choices is by using enums.
+These enums **must** inherit from the type of their value if you want them to work with linters.

 For example: